elduds/elduds/README.md

 ## Hi there 👋
 I'm Luke -- a systems, infrastructure, cloud and devops engineer with over 25 years experience in IT across various industries including Mining, Professional Services, ISP/Telco, Media, Broadcasting and Publishing.

-For the past 10 years I have pursued my current passion for IT automation, infrastructure architecture and AWS public cloud technologies.
+For the past 10 years I have pursued my current passion for IT automation, Linux Systems Engineering, infrastructure architecture and AWS public cloud technologies.

 Currently I am the lead AWS Cloud and High Performance Compute Platform subject matter expert for an [ASX 10](https://www.commsec.com.au/education/under-30s/Stock-up/Australias_10_largest_stocks.html) global mining and green energy company, supporting business activity with yearly revenues of c.
 20 billion USD, 8 digit yearly cloud spend, and the development of an compelling & amazing roadmap of green energy technologies and capabilities.